Don’t Be Surprised by the Traffic You Didn’t Get for the SEO Work You Didn’t Do

 Search engine optimization can drive more visibility in the search results, more traffic and more revenue.
 But like a New Year’s resolution, you have to do it to see results.

-Well-meaning site owners fund SEO advice by paying agencies, consultants or in-house SEO professionals to give it.
+Well-meaning site owners pay agencies, consultants or in-house SEO professionals to give SEO advice that can help their business grow.
 Yet a significant percentage of those recommendations never get implemented.

 This happens for many reasons.
 Most often it’s because the company doesn’t see SEO as a strategic initiative.
 That then trickles from the top down, and business silos make it near impossible to get things done.